glenlakehoa/bylaws/bylaws.md

 ## 3.5.
 Election and Term of Office.

-Owner-elected directors shall be elected and hold office as follows:
+Owner-elected directors shall be elected and hold office as follows:[^3]

 <ol type="a">
     <li>After the Declarant's right to appoint directors and officers terminates, the Association shall call a special meeting to be held at which Owners shall elect five directors.</li>
     <li>Thereafter, directors shall be elected at the Association's annual meeting.
 All eligible members of the Association shall vote on all directors to be elected, and the candidate(s) receiving the most votes shall be elected.
 At the special meeting in which the Owners initially elect directors, three directors shall be elected to two-year terms and two directors shall be elected to one-year terms.
 At the expiration of the initial term of office of each respective Owner-elected director, a successor shall be elected to serve for a term of two years.
 The directors shall hold office until their respective successors shall have been elected by the Association.</li>
     <li>At all times after the expiration of Declarant's right to appoint directors and officers, at least one member of the Board of Directors shall be an Owner-occupant of a Lot on which a townhome is constructed.
-Any such director(s) shall also sit on the Townhome Committee, as described elsewhere in the Bylaws and the Declaration. *(this sub-article is modified by the First Amendment to the Bylaws - Ed.)*</li>
+Any such director(s) shall also sit on the Townhome Committee, as described elsewhere in the Bylaws and the Declaration.</li>
 </ol>

+ [^3] Sub-article c was added by the First Amendment to the Bylaws - Ed.

 ## 3.6.
 Removal of Directors.